pkali/scorch_src/README.md

 Okay, okay, we promised that the single-machine game was done, and it was.
 However, some bug reports came in, and development of the C64 version unearthed some mostly peaceful and dormant pests.
 As a result, it appears that a new release is happening.

 The most important changes:
-- Most machine-dependent code moved to appropriate folders (`Atari/` and `C64`).
+- Most machine-dependent code moved to appropriate folders (`Atari/` and `C64/`).
 - Game Over results table improved by sorting all 3 values - points, hits and money earned.
 It was possible in the past to get a lower podium place with e.g., more money.
 - Game Over screen now displays level of robo tanks and controller number for organic players.
 - Gains calculations bug fixed.
 - Manuals now include pictures!
-- More than 6 tanks possible (not for Atari / 5200 where sprites and memory is the limitation)
+- More than 6 tanks possible (not for Atari / 5200 where sprites and memory are the limiting factor)
-- Shield stays up after White Flag bug fixed #138.
+- Shield stays up after White Flag bug fixed https://github.com/pkali/scorch_src/issues/138.
 Finally!!!
 - Quit from game and quit to Game Over is now checked much more often, especially when robo tanks are fighting.
 - Numerous binary size and source code clarity improvements, mainly to facilitate the above changes.